Assessing the Effect of Cross-Domain Mapping on Creativity in Humans and Large Language Models: Method

-{\textbf{{Procedure.}} Participants were instructed to imagine themselves as judges evaluating startup pitches on a show like \textit{Shark Tank}.
-They rate each idea on four dimensions using 5-point Likert scales with clearly labeled endpoints, with the order of these ratings randomized between participants: \textit{Originality}: the extent to which the idea was novel or unexpected. \textit{Feasibility}: the degree to which the idea could plausibly be implemented with current technology. \textit{Usefulness}: the extent to which the idea would provide meaningful real-world benefits to users. \textit{Investment Worthiness}: an overall judgment of whether the idea was strong enough to merit investment.
+Participants were instructed to imagine themselves as judges evaluating startup pitches on a show like \textit{Shark Tank}.
+They rated each idea on four dimensions using 5-point Likert scales with clearly labeled endpoints, with the order of these ratings randomized between participants: \textit{Originality}: the extent to which the idea was novel or unexpected. \textit{Feasibility}: the degree to which the idea could plausibly be implemented with current technology. \textit{Utility}: the extent to which the idea would provide meaningful real-world benefits to users. \textit{Investment-Worthiness}: an overall judgment of whether the idea was strong enough to merit investment.
 Participants were instructed to rely on their intuitive judgments and to evaluate each idea independently.
 Ideas were presented in randomized order within each list.